by Michael Corcoran for AAS 2014

 Father Kevin was stunned in 2005 when Savannah told him she planned to sing a song he’d written for her mother at a “Chip Off the Block” concert in Austin.
 After Savannah nailed “The Other Side,” not only was her father proud, but brother Dustin was grinning from ear-to-ear.

 Some kids take to sports and that becomes their focus.
 And sometimes it’s music.
-Welch recalls following Dustin’s teenaged band the Swindlers from gig to gig like soccer matches.
+Welch recalls following Dustin’s teenaged band the Swindlers from gig to gig.
 “Steve Earle’s son Justin Townes was also in the group and they played this one dive in Nashville that Steve and I used to play in the ‘70s.
 And it was a dive then.
 There were pork chop bones on the pool table.
 When the band started playing, even in this setting, Steve and I were watching like we were at our sons’ Little League game.”

 In the case of Lucas Hubbard, his choice at the moment is sports AND music.
 In the past two years, the Texas State sophomore has become a bowling fanatic, rolling a 300 game earlier this year.
 At 19, the youngest to bowl a perfect game at Sundet Lanes in San Marcos, where he also works.
 “I love to bowl and I love to play music,” says Lucas, who plans to juggle both passions until he graduates from college.

 “I just want him to do what makes him happiest,” says father Ray Wylie, who bought Lucas his first guitar almost by mistake.
 “Judy (his wife/manager) and I have a deal about buying guitars,” Ray Wylie says.
 “If I buy a guitar, she gets a major appliance.
-I was an a guitar show once and I bought myself a little Supro guitar, but it was Judy’s turn.
+I was at a guitar show once and I bought myself a little Supro guitar, but it was Judy’s turn.
 When she saw the guitar, she said ‘what’s this?’ and I said, ‘Oh, I bought that for Lucas.’”